kubermatic/docs/content/kubeone/master/tutorials/creating_clusters_oidc/_index.en.md

 +++
-title = "Creating a Cluster with OIDC Authentication & Audit Logging" date = 2021-02-10T12:00:00+02:00 weight = 3
-enableToc = true
+title = "Learn how to setup Kubernetes cluster with oidc authentication" description = "Set up a Kubernetes cluster with OIDC authentication and audit logging enabled.
+So, without further ado, let's get started." date = 2021-02-10T12:00:00+02:00 weight = 3 enableToc = true